What Is CAR T-Cell Therapy?

 The following side effects may occur during or after CAR T-cell therapy:

 The most common side effect associated with CAR T-cell therapy is Cytokine Release Syndrome (CRS).
-CRS may cause mild flu-like symptoms, low blood pressure, increased heart rate and heart failure.
+CRS may cause mild flu-like symptoms, low blood pressure and increased heart rate.
 In many cases, it can be managed with other treatments.

 Due to limited research, it’s unclear how often mesothelioma patients may experience side effects.
 Researchers will continue to document how mesothelioma patients are affected by this form of immunotherapy.